 It’s crazy.
 Here’s a woman who has spent the last 20 years worrying about her blood sugars and weight gain.
 And let’s not mention the cost of her diabetes medications, supplies, and doctor’s visits– which works out to around $120,000!4

-…when all along she could have stabilized her sugars, reversed her diabetes, and reduced her need for medication naturally with every meal she ate.
+…when all along she could have stabilized her sugars and reduced her need for medication naturally with every meal she ate.

 How Do You Get Rid of Visceral Fat?